v-zhuravlev/zbx_media_pushover/README.md

 ## Pushover setup

-Register account at https://pushover.net/ and then install Pushover app at your iOS or Android device.
+Register the account at https://pushover.net/ and then install Pushover app at your iOS or Android device.

-Next, go to Apps & Settings and click Create a New Application/API Token, fill in Application information, upload Zabbix logo.
+Then [click here](https://pushover.net/apps/clone/zabbix) to create new integration with Zabbix.

 [![](images/tn/pushover2.png?raw=true)](images/pushover2.png)